The Jolly Wobbler

 She was purchased for the 3 of us to go out on some adventures but more often than not we had an empty seat on outings.
 She was also very heavy and filled up half of my garage, so we sold her in August 2025 and replaced her with a couple of much lighter single seater craft.

-Spongebob Wet Pants is a Cambridge Kayaks Quest, purchased in August 2025.
+Spongebob Wet Pants is my current vessel of choice.
+She is a Cambridge Kayaks Quest, purchased in August 2025.
 As you can see it is a sit-on-top kayak.
-I opted for a sit-on-top mainly for safety reasons, but also for the payload – she can carry 180kg and I alone take up over half of that allowance so anything smaller and I would be having more than wet pants!
+Being a novice, I opted for a sit-on-top mainly for safety reasons, but also for the payload – she can carry 180kg and I alone take up over half of that allowance so anything smaller and I would be having more than wet pants!

 Even though my pants are generally soaked through after a trip I love her.
 She is easy to paddle, manoeuverable and has plenty of storage for a few tinnies, chocolate bars, clothes etc…